--size disk size
+-size disk_size

-(Required) Specifies the capacity by which the virtual disk is expanded.
+(Optional) Specifies the capacity by which the virtual disk is expanded.
 Disk size is used with the value of the unit.
 All capacities, including changes must be in multiples of 512 bytes.
-An error occurs if you specify a capacity that is not a multiple of 512, which can only happen when byte units (-unit b) are used.
+An error occurs if you specify a capacity that is not a multiple of 512, which can only occur when byte units (-unit b) are used.
 However, an entire extent is reserved even if it is only partially used.
-The default capacity is in MB.
+The default disk_size unit is megabytes (MB).
+You cannot specify the -size parameter with the -rsize parameter.
+You must specify either -size or -rsize.
+If the VDisk is space-efficient, MDisks cannot be specified.